uchicago-cs/student-resource-guide/tutorials/git.rst

    there is a URL field with two buttons: HTTPS and SSH.
    Make sure that “SSH” is selected.

-Now, from inside your CMSC 22000 directory, run the commands that appear under “…or create a new repository on the command line” *except* the first one (the one that starts with ``echo``).
+Now, from inside your tutorial directory, run the commands that appear under “…or create a new repository on the command line” *except* the first one (the one that starts with ``echo``).

-Don’t worry about what each individual command does; we will be seeing what most of these commands do in this homework.
-However, if you encounter any error messages, please make sure to let us know.
+Don’t worry about what each individual command does; we will be seeing what most of these commands do in this tutorial.

 You can verify that your repository was correctly set up by going back to your repository’s page on GitHub, you should now see it contains a